webdevelopers-eu/javascript-dna/README.md

 ## Motivation

 Q: Why another AMD solution?
 We have Dojo Toolkit, RequireJS, and ScriptManJS...
+> A: There was a need for __clean__ and __intuitive__ loader.
+What every programer needs is a system that you can tell "I need class `Class1` and `Class2` for my code to work."
+System will somehow make that happen and then execute your dependent code.
+Plain and simple.
+This is what everybody wants.
+>
-> A: There was a need for clean system that will understand simple files containing clean (future ECMA6) class declarations or current Javascript prototype definitions without any `define()` and `module.export` trash code.
+> Simply system that will understand simple files containing clean (future ECMA6) class declarations or current Javascript prototype definitions without any `define()` and `module.export` trash code.
 Something you are used to from other languages.
-Something where one can express dependencies using __class names__ rather then cryptic ids or paths.
+Something where one can express dependencies using __class names__ rather then cryptic ids or file names...
 Something like
 ```javascript
 // My file.js
 class Point extends Geometry {